vanus-labs/docs/content/how-to/manage-subscription/filters.md

     ]'
 ```

-Vanus filters is fully compatible with [CloudEvents filters][ce-filters], and it's also extended to support the filtering of CloudEvents data that format must be JSON.
-The parameter filters is an array of filter expressions.
-Each element of the array is an object which only has one key which is filter types as following.
+Vanus filters are fully compatible with [CloudEvents filters][ce-filters].
+It also supports the filtering of the data part when it is in a JSON format.
+The parameter 'filters' is an array of filter expressions.
+Each element is an object with only one key.
+Here are some filtering types.

 ### Exact